 In a way, they have chosen your organization and remain committed to your mission because it also helps them to feel better about themselves.

-Your work reinforces the image of how much more like-minded individuals can accomplish when we come together.
+Your work reinforces the image of how much more like-minded individuals can do when we come together.
 The more you respect and remain thankful for their commitment, the more they will continue to delight in your accomplishments.